Rick Warren: Ministry

 In December 2008, President-elect Obama chose Warren to give the invocation at his inauguration ceremony.
 The decision angered pro-choice and LGBT advocates and led to criticism of both Obama and Warren.
 Obama defended his choice of Warren, saying that although he disagreed with the minister's positions on abortion and same-sex marriage, there should be room for dialogue on such difficult social issues.
 More controversy ensued when it was announced that Warren would be the keynote speaker at the Martin Luther King, Jr. Annual Commemorative Service on January 19, 2009, the day prior to the inauguration.
 He delivered the invocation at Obama's inauguration the next day, which was generally praised for its positive message.

 In January 2009, Warren and the Reader's Digest Association partnered in the launch of the Purpose Driven Connection, a quarterly publication sold as part of a bundle of multimedia products.
 In November 2009, the partners announced that the magazine had not drawn enough paying members and would cease after publication of the fourth issue that month.

 In 2010, Warren was chosen to lead a prayer at the inauguration ceremony of the President of Rwanda, Paul Kagame.
 Since that date, he has been part of the latter's Presidential Advisory Council.

 In June 2021, Warren announced he would be retiring from the senior pastor position at Saddleback, but that he would stay on until his successor is appointed.
 In January 2022, he became executive director of Finishing the Task, a mission coalition.
 In August of that year, Warren stepped down as lead pastor while maintaining a founding pastor role.

 In May 2023, Warren was installed as the first honorary chancellor of Spurgeon's College.
-The following month, during the annual Southern Baptist Convention, after Saddleback Church was excommunicated from the Convention for hiring a female pastor, he championed the ordination of women.
+The following month, during the annual Southern Baptist Convention, after Saddleback Church was disfellowshipped from the convention for hiring a female pastor, he championed the ordination of women.